stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 The next feature we’ll look at is called dynamic tax rates.

-> 🗝 Dynamic tax rates is currently in beta.
+> 🗝 Dynamic tax rates are currently in beta.
 For access, please reach out if you’d like to participate in the beta: checkout-beta-taxes@stripe.com

 - Fixed tax rates + Checkout will use whatever tax rate that is passed in as the rate and apply to the Session.
 - With dynamic tax rates, the tax rate is selected based on the address entered by the customer.